-You can also get more out of spray foam because on top of its insulating value it stops air flow.
-When it is sprayed on, the foam will expand to fill any gaps and cracks there might be.
-This will virtually eliminate any drafts you might have in your home.
+You can also get more out of spray foam because it stops airflow on top of its insulating value.
+When sprayed on, the foam will expand to fill any gaps or cracks there might be.
+This virtually eliminates any drafts you might have in your home.

-Once it is sprayed, spray foam is also a vapor barrier.
+Once sprayed, spray foam is also a vapor barrier.
 You could save money in situations where one is needed.
-Another benefit you can get from choosing spray foam is that we can spray it on many different surfaces.
-From your attic to the bottom of your foundation, it can be used almost anywhere.
+Another benefit you can get from choosing spray foam is to spray it on many different surfaces.
+From your attic to your foundation, it can be used almost anywhere.

-Closed cell spray foam insulation which has the highest R-Value needs to be sprayed onto the flat surface of a wall.
-If your walls are closed in from both sides that is not going to work.
-However, we have some other great options for you.
+Closed-cell spray foam insulation, which has the highest R-Value, needs to be sprayed onto the flat surface.
+If your walls are closed in from both sides, that will not work.
+However, we have other great options for you.

-Our best option for insulating your walls that are completely closed in is injection foam.
-Injection foam is an open cell type of spray foam.
-It is designed to rise slowly, allowing it to travel all the way down to the bottom of the wall cavity and slowly rise up to fill all nooks and crannies.
+Our best option for insulating walls that are entirely closed is injection foam.
+Injection foam is an open-cell type of spray foam.
+It is designed to rise slowly, allowing it to travel down to the bottom of the wall cavity and slowly rise to fill all nooks and crannies.

-Injection foam can normally be installed by removing some pieces of your siding, drilling holes through your wall, plaster, or sheetrock.
-Then, we will fill the wall cavities with the foam.
-Once the walls are filled with foam, we will return your siding to its original condition.
+Injection foam is usually installed by removing pieces of your siding, drilling holes through your wall, plaster, or sheetrock.
+Then, we fill the wall cavities with foam.
+Once the walls are filled with foam, we return your siding to its original condition.
 Some injection foam applications may vary.